edeustace/3rd-party-cookie-example/README.md

     node consumer.js custom_domain
+    # eg: node comsumer.js http://my-other-domain.com
     node provider.js

     Then go to localhost:5000 - the provider will be loaded in an iframe and will try and set the cookie

 If you're on mac/linux you can edit `/etc/hosts`

+### Endpoints

+`/` - attempts to set the cookie when loading the iframe `/option-one` - attempts to set the cookie when loading js from the provider `/option-two` - attempts to set the cookie when loading an asset from the provider